puppetlabs/puppet-specifications/language/func-api.md

 Puppet Programming Language.
 Only literal values may be used for the type parameter expressions (e.g. '`Integer[$min_allowed + 1, $max_allowed]`' cannot be used as a type).

+#### Returned Type

+Since Puppet 4.7.0 it is possible to specify the expected return type.
+This is done in the dispatcher by calling `return_type` with the type as a puppet type system string.

+    Puppet::Functions.create_function(:min) do
+      dispatch :min do
+        param 'Numeric', :a
+        param 'Numeric', :b
+        return_type 'Numeric'
+      end
+    # ...
+    end

+* The return type is asserted when the function returns a value.
+* If a return type is not specified it defaults to `Any`.

 ### Block/Lambda Support

 #### Defining the Block Parameter

 The signature supports a special block parameter that can accept a block of code / lambda given to a function.
 If this block parameter is not defined, the function will not accept a call where a lambda is given.
 To make it possible to pass a block to the method